TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/OtherServices.rst

 simpler and faster to do.
 The main problem with this is that to enable "other services" with write access to the document root directory, bypasses the security measures mentioned above.
-A malicious PHP script for example could manipulate or destroy other files – maybe TYPO3 Core files.
+A malicious PHP script for example could manipulate or destroy other files – maybe `TYPO3 Core`:pn: files.
 Sometimes access details of editors are stolen, intercepted or accidentally fallen into the wrong hands.

-The only recommendation from a security perspective is to abandon any service like `FTP`, `SFTP`, etc. which allows to upload files to the server by bypassing TYPO3.
+The only recommendation from a security perspective is to abandon any service like `FTP`, `SFTP`, etc. which allows to upload files to the server by bypassing `TYPO3`:pn:.

-The TYPO3 Security Team and other IT security experts advance the view that **FTP is classified as insecure** in general.
+The `TYPO3 Security Team`:pn: and other IT security experts advance the view that **FTP is classified as insecure** in general.
 They have experienced that many websites have been hacked by a compromised client and/or unencrypted `FTP` connections and as a consequence, it strongly is advised that `FTP`